oceanprotocol/barge/README.md

 > ./cleanup.sh
 > ```

-This will stop & remove any ocean related container, then delete any volume and networks created by barge
+This will stop & remove any ocean related containers, then delete any volumes and networks created by barge

 ## Options